salrashid123/gcp_error_handler/README.md

 export PROJECT_NUMBER=`gcloud projects describe $PROJECT_ID --format='value(projectNumber)'`
 ```

-### gcloud

-`gcloud` cli by default does not use the environment variables for Application default credentials so we have to manually instruct it to use the service account

 ```bash
 $ gcloud auth activate-service-account --key-file=/path/to/svc_account.json
 ```

 Use gcloud to access GCS and Cloud Asset Inventory.
 Notice the two formats for errors returned:

-#### gcloud Basic

 The GCS api does not return detailed messages such as the `type.googleapis.com/google.rpc.Help` structure so we see just basic data